djalbat/necessary/README.md

 A single `rc()` function for runtime configuration.

-* The `rc()` function parses a JSON runtime configuration file of a certain format and provides the information therein by assigning it to itself:
+* The `rc()` function parses a JSON runtime configuration file of a certain format and provides the information therein by assigning it to itself.
+For example:

 ```
 rc();

 const { logOptions } = rc;

-setLogOptions(logOptions); // Expects a plain old JavaScript object of the form { level,
-                           //                                                     fileBaseName,
-                           //                                                     directoryPath }
+setLogOptions(logOptions);
 ```

-It will parse a file called `.rc` in the current working directory by default.
-This file should have the following format:
+The default name for the file is `.rc` and it must be present in the current working directory.
+It should have the following format:

 ```
 {